 So long as we still live

 Under your command we will reunite with the nation…

-Renamed Dąbrowski’s Mazurka, the song was officially recognized as the national anthem in 1926.
-The tune to which the words are set is unattributed and is comprised of a lively mazurka – a national dance of Poland.
+Renamed Dąbrowski’s Mazurka, the song was officially recognised as the national anthem in 1926.
+The tune to which the words are set is unattributed and is comprised of a lively mazurka – one of Poland's national dances.
 The words have undergone some revision over the years, but the message of the anthem remains the same – Poland is strong so long as it lives in the hearts of Poles worldwide.